wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-make-phone-calls-on-web-ios-and-android-with-ionic.md

 * A [GitHub](https://github.com) account.
 * [Xcode 12](https://developer.apple.com/xcode/), to build and run the app on an iOS simulator.
 * [Android Studio](https://developer.android.com/studio), with JDK 8 or newer to build and run the app on an emulator.
-* [Our Command Line Interface](https://developer.nexmo.com/application/nexmo-cli).
-It can be installed with `npm install nexmo-cli@beta -g`.
+* Our Command Line Interface, which you can install with `npm install @vonage/cli -g`.

 <sign-up></sign-up>